xanalogica/org-toodledo/README.md

    confused by asterisks, so don't use any starting asterisks in your body text.  (or anything that looks like an Org headline).

- - w3mexcerpt.el inlcudes things needed things from w3m (since w3m
-   requires things which require things which require things which require an executable which is no longer readily available.). (sachac)

  - By default, save will ask to sync with Toodledo.
 This can behavior can be changed via `org-toodledo-sync-on-save'.